+- 1. CALL TO ORDER

-- 2. AGENDA APPROVAL - 3.
-PUBLIC COMMENT UPON MATTERS ALREADY ON THE AGENDA (Three minute time limit) - VISITORS (Visitors normally have 10 minutes for their presentation.)
-A. Adele Person, Public Arts Committee, Combining Efforts, Becoming Productive, Effecting Change
+- 2. AGENDA APPROVAL

+- 3. PUBLIC COMMENT UPON MATTERS ALREADY ON THE AGENDA (Three minute time limit)

+- 4. VISITORS (Visitors normally have 10 minutes for their presentation.)

+- A. Kate Crowley, ReCreate Rec

-5. RECONSIDERATION
+- 5. RECONSIDERATION

-6. ADOPTION OF CONSENT AGENDA All items on the consent agenda are considered routine and non-controversial by the Parks & Recreation Commission and are approved in one motion.
+- 6. ADOPTION OF CONSENT AGENDA All items on the consent agenda are considered routine and non-controversial by the Parks & Recreation Commission and are approved in one motion.
 There will be no separate discussion of these items unless requested by a Parks & Recreation Commissioner or someone from the public, in which case the item will be moved to the regular agenda and considered in normal sequence.

-ks & Recreation Commissioner or someone from the public, in which case the item will be moved to the isidered in normal sequence. regular agenda ( CON A. Minutes for the Regular Meeting on August 20, 2015 Page 3 5.
-STAFF & COUNCIL REPORTS/COMMITTEE REPORTS/BOROUGH REPORT A. Staff Report - Julie Engebretsen B. Parks & Recreation Annual Conference Status Update - Matt Steffy C. Community Recreation Report - Mike Illg D. Parks Management Report - Angie Otteson Page 13 6.
-PUBLIC HEARING 7.
-PENDING BUSINESS A. Strategic Plan Update and Revisions Page 19 8.
-NEW BUSINESS A. Merging the Parks & Recreation Commission with the Public Arts Committee B. Elections C. Scheduling the Fall Park Walkthrough Page 23 Page 25 D. It's Training Time!
-Robert's Rules Refresher Course Page 27
+A. Minutes for the Regular Meeting on August 20, 2015

+5. STAFF & COUNCIL REPORTS/COMMITTEE REPORTS/BOROUGH REPORT

+A. Staff Report - Julie Engebretsen

+- B. Parks & Recreation Annual Conference Matt Steffy, Julie Engebretsen, Mike Illg

+- C. Community Recreation Report Mike Illg

+- D. Parks Management Report Angie Otteson

+6. PUBLIC HEARING

+7. PENDING BUSINESS

+NEW BUSINESS

+A. Welcome New Commissioners!
+Page 23

+B. Merging the Parks & Recreation Commission with the Public Arts Committee Page 25

+C. Elections

+A. Strategic Plan Update and Revisions

+D. Scheduling the Fall Park Walkthrough E. It's Training Time!
+Robert's Rules Refresher Course Page 29